seward/cloudfs/README.md

 How it works
 ----
-Cloudfs creates an object filesystem on top of popular cloud storage services.
+Cloudfs creates an object filesystem or block device on top of popular cloud storage services.
 This filesystem can only be accessed with cloudfs only.
 It also supports transparent encryption and zlib compression.
+As of right now, I only have support for Amazon S3, but plan on adding others in the future.

 Compiling